-If you are writing a RFI in such a case, you will be presenting your organization with a great deal of benefit when you have little information about potential vendors and want to find a quick and easy way to evaluate those vendors.
+If you are writing a RFP in such a case, you will be presenting your organization with a great deal of benefit when you have little information about potential vendors and want to find a quick and easy way to evaluate those vendors.

-There are many instances when a request for information (RFI) is used, for example, when the purchaser is purchasing a major piece of IT (information technology).
+There are many instances when a request for proposals (RFP) is used, for example, when the purchaser is purchasing a major piece of IT (information technology).
 It is not uncommon for a company to use an RFI, or a request for information, in order to avoid the risk of missing out on market information and gather it in a more structured and formal way.
 There must be a document which contains the requirements of an organization along with a specific request for the vendor regarding how it intends to meet those requirements.

-As a means of identifying the differences between different vendors, a good request for information will also focus on requirements that are unique to the inquiring organization, as well as concerns that are less likely to be addressed by the vendors themselves.
+As a means of identifying the differences between different vendors, a good request for proposals will also focus on requirements that are unique to the inquiring organization, as well as concerns that are less likely to be addressed by the vendors themselves.
 In order to make comparisons much easier, recipients are usually asked to submit their responses in a standard format.